 Fortunately,the old hotels (mansions) in the Marais that Andre Malraux saved from demolition and established as free civic museums are still gloriously there, but the fascinating Musée de la Serrure (Museum of Locks and Keys) no longer exists.
 Its former home, the magnificent Hôtel Libéral Bruand built in 1685 by the architect of the Invalides, is now signposted propriete privée.

 POSTSCRIPT: In this recorded conversation with John Talbott four years ago, we both expressed a guarded optimism about the future of the Paris restaurant scene:

 Good bistros are still there, but you have to look harder and you're unlikely to find them by accident.
 Alexander Lobrano in Paris by Mouth has put his finger squarely on it:

 Paris is in the midst of an accelerating process of culinary displacement that’s sidelining traditional French food.
 These days, in fact, it’s a lot easier to find an Italian or a Japanese meal in a popular Paris neighborhood like Saint-Germain than it is a traditional French one.

-But such inventiveness may fail to rescue many of the quality eating places, whose prosperity depends on that of the economy as a whole, still very much in the descendency.
-As for the critics, their employment hangs not only on a steady stream of new venues to write about, but on the fading fortunes of the media bosses who sign their cheques.
-Meanwhile the foodie websites go on arguing to the decimal point the relative merits of Michelin-starred restaurants as if the champagne was still flowing like tap water.
+Alas, in the long run inventiveness alone may fail to save many of the quality eating places, whose prosperity depends on that of the economy as a whole, still in the descendency.
+As for the critics, their employment hangs not only on a steady stream of new venues to write about, but on the fortunes of the media bosses who sign their cheques.
+Meanwhile the foodie websites go on arguing to the decimal point the relative merits of Michelin-starred restaurants as if the champagne were still flowing like tap water.